COWES, ISLE OF WIGHT

 On the 8th November 1856, the first burial took place.
 This ‘honour’ was bestowed upon James Cribb, a 32 year old local shoemaker who was interred in Grave 2600 of Plot 7.

 By 1872 it was quite clear that more burial spaces would be required for the Non Conformists of the Parish and so, another piece of land on the western side was offered by Mr W G Ward.
 Within five years, two more acres of land to the south was purchased from the Ward Estate – plus a section of meadow owned by Mr Attrill – to ‘square’ the cemetery off.
 The west wall was taken down and rebuilt along the new boundary and the north wall was extended to meet it (the wall adjacent to the Cowes Medical Centre today).
-The additional section adding an additional 13 plots comprising 4,484 grave spaces was levelled, seeded for grass and new shrubs were planted – including 100 rhododendrons.
+The additional section, adding a further 13 plots comprising 4,484 grave spaces, was levelled, seeded for grass and new shrubs were planted – including 100 rhododendrons.

 Twenty-four iron seats were purchased and installed around the Cemetery and, by 1880, an area of outstanding beauty had, no doubt, been created.
 The Cemetery quickly became a popular venue for walks and even picnics – and at weekends a policeman patrolled the Cemetery to deter flower picking!